 The coronavirus outbreak is impacting the UK economy in a number of different ways: from supply chain disruption to the closure of businesses for public health reasons.
-This briefing provides an overview of how the virus is affecting the economy, the policy measures introduced to mitigate the impact, and the effect this all has on the public finances.
+This briefing provides an overview of how the virus is affecting the economy, estimates of the impact on GDP, the policy measures introduced to mitigate the impact, and the effect this all has on the public finances.

 Download the full report

 This briefing was last updated on 19 June.
 This is a fast-moving crisis, so please be aware that information may have changed since the date of publication.
 The Library intends to update this briefing.

 For latest data, please see the Library briefing paper Coronavirus: Latest economic data.

 The coronavirus outbreak has impacted the economy in a number of different ways.

 The initial disruption was to supply chains (particularly from China, the origin of the outbreak).
 As the outbreak spread around the world and into the UK, public health measures to slow its progress have meant fewer people working and businesses in some sectors shutting down entirely.